TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-10-5-advices-i-would-love-to-get-before-starting-to-maintain-open-source.md

 ## 5. Don't Take Advise as Granted, Experiment for Yourself

 **No one knows the answer for your**.
-The most of these fuckups above were based on result of experience of someone else.
+The most of these fuckups above were based on the result of the experience of someone else.
 "If he's doing this and this and he's popular, he's right."
 Or maybe he isn't, try it for yourself.
 Fail fast to learn fast what works best for your own situation.

 I wouldn't know how to do it right if I didn't go wrong first.